avinash-p05/Bulk-Certificate-Generator/README.md

 Database connectivity issues
 Template processing errors

-Building and Running
+# Building and Running

-Build the project:
+# Build the project

-bashCopymvn clean install

-Run the application:
+# Run the application:

-bashCopyjava -jar target/certificates-distribution-1.0.0.jar
-Contributing
+# Contributing

 Fork the repository
 Create a feature branch